AF-ROBOTICS/CapstoneC23/README.md

 ## User Guide for USAFA Class of 2024
 ### Dependencies
-following these instructions will help ensure you have all packages running so that you can execute the steps in the sections below.
+Following these instructions will help ensure you have all packages running so that you can execute the steps in the sections below.
 1. Cole the repo above into your src folder
 2. use ros command: rosdep install --from-paths src --ignore-src -r -y
 3. profit

 ### SLAMming
-to get started slamming:
+To get started slamming:
 1. Ensure vlodyne lidar is connected via ethernet port and proper ip configuration is complete IAW ROS velodyne vlp16 tutorial (http://wiki.ros.org/velodyne/Tutorials-Getting%20Started%20with%20the%20Velodyne%20VLP16)

 2. run command in your ros workspace: